 7. Will how I am feeding my baby affect sex?

-This may seem unrelated but actually, if you’re breastfeeding, hormones can cause vaginal dryness and a dip in libido (Riordan, 2005; NHS, 2015).
+This may seem unrelated but actually, if you’re breastfeeding, hormones can cause vaginal dryness and a dip in libido (Riordan, 2005).
 See our Breastfeeding and sex article for more details.

 Your breasts may be less of an erogenous zone than they used to be and you may find that the oxytocin released during breastfeeding means you crave affection less elsewhere.
 On the other hand, as our bodies are never simple, you may find that breastfeeding actually increases your arousal levels.